jupyter-server/jupyter_server/docs/source/other/full-config.rst

     The interval (in seconds) on which to check for idle kernels exceeding the cull timeout value.

+MappingKernelManager.default_kernel_name : Unicode
+    Default: ``'python3'``

+    The name of the default kernel to start

 MappingKernelManager.kernel_info_timeout : Float
     Default: ``60``